Pop-up truck campers, Part # 2 — ‘Solo RVers like lightweight, ease of handling’

 “The low profile helps in winds and minimizes whiplash when I’m behind big rigs,” said Caudell who also owns a 2012 26-foot travel trailer.
 There is less “rocking and rolling” motion than with a standard truck camper.

 Caudell’s 6-foot 8-inch slide-in camper has a dry weight of approximately 1,350 pounds and wet weight of around 2,175 pounds.
-Her add-ons include a roof air conditioner and remote controlled electric Happijac camper lifts that make “raising and lowering the roof a breeze.”
+Her add-ons include rooftop air conditioner and remote controlled electric Happijac camper lifts that make “raising and lowering the roof a breeze.”

 The next installment talks about ‘going where the big RVs fear to tread’

-Photos: (Top) Retired truck driver Butch Michaelson of Halfway, Oregon, and his 11-year old dog, Rip, frequently bounce down gravel roads in his 2012 8-foot Outfitter popup-up truck camper.
+Photos: (Top) Retired truck driver Butch Michaelsen of Halfway, Oregon, and his 11-year old dog, Rip, frequently bounce down gravel roads in his 2012 8-foot Outfitter popup-up truck camper.
 (Julianne G. Crane).
-(Bottom two images) Retired nurse educator Joyce Candell’s Northstar pop-up truck camper.
+(Bottom two images) Retired registered nurse, Joyce Candell’s Northstar pop-up truck camper.
 (Joyce Crandell)